PoonAthitS/mountain-project-analysis/README.md

 * Long field with separators (require to use STRING_SPLIT instead of the more user-friendly function: PARSENAME)
 * Special conditions in Location field which its values are different when the route is in USA
 ## 3. Tableau dashboard and key findings
-The database in SQL Server is then loaded to Tableau to develop an interactive dashboard: [Mountain Project - Climbing Community Website Analysis](https://public.tableau.com/shared/74XPCMHWD?:display_count=n&:origin=viz_share_link) as depicted in the image below.
+The database in SQL Server is then loaded to Tableau to develop an interactive dashboard as depicted in the image below.
 <br /> <br />
 <img src="https://github.com/PoonAthitS/mountain-project-website-analysis/blob/main/Dashboard%20Mountain%20Project%20-%20Climbing%20Community%20Website%20Analysis.png?raw=true" width="800">
 <br /> <br />